Behavior of nuclear fuel during a reactor accident: Hydriding and waterside corrosion

-When a nuclear fuel assembly is prepared for onsite storage, it is dried and moved to a spent nuclear fuel shipping cask with scores of other assemblies.
-Then it sits on a concrete pad for a number of years waiting for an intermediate storage facility or reprocessing.
-The transportation of radiation-damaged cladding is tricky, because it is so fragile.
-After being removed from the reactor and cooling down in the spent fuel pool, the hydrides within the cladding of an assembly reorient themselves so that they radially point out from the fuel, rather than circularly in the direction of the hoop stress.
-This puts the fuel in a situation so that when it is moved to its final resting place, if the cask were to fall, the cladding would be so weak it could break and release the spent fuel pellets inside the cask.
+When a nuclear fuel assembly is prepared for on-site dry storage, it is dried and placed in a spent nuclear fuel shipping cask alongside scores of other assemblies.
+After removal from the reactor and a cooling period in the spent fuel pool, the hydrides within the cladding reorient from a circumferential arrangement — aligned with the direction of hoop stress — to a radial arrangement pointing outward from the fuel pin.
+This reorientation leaves the cladding in a fragile state: if a cask were to fall during transport, the weakened cladding could fracture and release spent fuel pellets into the interior of the cask.

 Corrosion on the inside of the cladding

-Zirconium alloys can undergo stress corrosion cracking when exposed to iodine; the iodine is formed as a fission product which depending on the nature of the fuel can escape from the pellet.
-It has been shown that iodine causes the rate of cracking in pressurised zircaloy-4 tubing to increase.
+Zirconium alloys are susceptible to stress corrosion cracking when exposed to iodine, which is produced as a fission product and, depending on the composition of the fuel, may escape from the pellet into the pellet-cladding gap.
+Experiments on pressurized zircaloy-4 tubing have confirmed that iodine significantly accelerates the rate of stress-corrosion crack initiation and propagation.